What is Meniere’s Disease?

 What Causes Meniere’s Disease?

 The symptoms of Ménière’s disease are caused by the buildup of fluid in the compartments of the inner ear, called the labyrinth.
-The labyrinth contains the organs of balance (the semicircular canals and otolithic organs) and of hearing (the cochlea).
+The labyrinth contains the organs of balance (the semicircular canals and otolithic organs) and hearing (the cochlea).
 It has two sections: the bony labyrinth and the membranous labyrinth.

 Meniere’s Disease Symptoms

 Symptoms of Meniere’s Disease include:

 - vertigo (attacks can last anywhere from a few minutes to 24 hours)